I am licensed in the Commonwealth of Virginia as both a Professional Counselor (LPC) and a Marriage and Family Therapist (LMFT).

 My work with individuals and couples focuses on understanding and alleviating distressing symptoms, promoting individual self-awareness and growth, and enhancing relationships with others.
 Using Cognitive Behavioral Therapy and a Solution Focused approach, I offer concrete suggestions for problem solving.
 I enjoy coaching Individuals and couples through parenting challenges, relationship struggles, self-esteem issues, and life stage concerns and adjustments.
 Life didn’t come with an instruction book.
 I believe that counseling can serve as a light and a path to help individuals navigate through difficult times and learn to live happy and productive lives.

-I am a Licensed Professional Counselor (LPC) and have experience working with individuals (including adolescents), couples, and families.
+I am a Licensed Professional Counselor (LPC) and a Licensed Marriage and Family Therapist (LMFT) and have experience working with individuals (including adolescents), couples, and families.

 A native Texan, I studied Psychology at Texas A&M University and then moved to Virginia in 2003.
 I got my degree in Marriage & Family Counseling at the College of William and Mary, and now reside in Suffolk.
 For the past 10 years, I’ve worked in a variety of settings in the counseling field, with people facing a myriad of challenges – from providing in-home counseling with struggling families to training and supporting foster parents as they took on the challenges of adding a child into their home.